Perchitti/Perchitti_Lauren_SolutionsEngineer_031019/project.md

 ![alt text](https://github.com/Perchitti/Perchitti_Lauren_SolutionsEngineer_031019/blob/master/pictures/VirtualBox_Running.png)

-11. SSH (Secure Shell) into a running Vagrant machine which will give you access to a shell.
+11. SSH (Secure Shell) into a running Vagrant machine which will give you access to a shell

  		$ vagrant ssh